Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

 \section{Total Flow Time Plus Energy}

 We consider the objective of total flow time plus energy in this section.
-We first revisit the non-clairvoyant algorithm \NEQUI \cite{SunCaHs09b} by showing its competitive ratio for arbitrary released jobs.
+We first present a non-clairvoyant algorithm \NEQUI and analyze its performances for jobs with both arbitrary release time and the same release time.
 We then derive a lower bound on the competitive ratio of any non-clairvoyant algorithm.
-Finally, we present a semi-clairvoyant algorithm \UCEQ and show that it significantly improves upon any non-clairvoyant algorithm.
+Finally, we present an IP-clairvoyant algorithm \UCEQ and show that it significantly improves upon any non-clairvoyant algorithm.